werdnus/code-of-conduct/Code-of-Conduct.md

 **_Sexual misconduct_** is defined as:

-Any single or repeated episode of (a) nonconsensual personal contact, (b) unwanted penetration, or (c) unwelcome sexual advance.
+>Any single or repeated episode of (a) nonconsensual personal contact, (b) unwanted penetration, or (c) unwelcome sexual advance.
 Any single episode of any of these behaviors can be sufficient for a finding of sexual misconduct.
 Those behaviors are, specifically:
+>

-1. Nonconsensual personal contact occurs when a person subjects another person to contact of a sexual nature when a reasonable person would know that such contact would cause emotional distress:
+>1.
+Nonconsensual personal contact occurs when a person subjects another person to contact of a sexual nature when a reasonable person would know that such contact would cause emotional distress:
-    1. Without having first obtained Explicit Consent; or
+>    1. Without having first obtained Explicit Consent; or
-    2. When he or she knows or should have known the person was incapable of explicit consent by reason of Mental Disorder, Mental Incapacitation, or Physical Helplessness.
+>    2. When he or she knows or should have known the person was incapable of explicit consent by reason of Mental Disorder, Mental Incapacitation, or Physical Helplessness.
-2. Unwanted Penetration is Penetration of another person, or causing the Penetration of another person, when one:
+>2.
+Unwanted Penetration is Penetration of another person, or causing the Penetration of another person, when one:
-    3. Does not first obtain Explicit Consent from that person; or
+>    3. Does not first obtain Explicit Consent from that person; or
-    4. Knows or should have known the person was incapable of explicit consent by reason of Mental Disorder, Mental Incapacitation, or Physical Helplessness.
+>    4. Knows or should have known the person was incapable of explicit consent by reason of Mental Disorder, Mental Incapacitation, or Physical Helplessness.
-3. Sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that is unwelcome and sufficiently severe or pervasive that interferes with work or access to educational benefits and opportunities because it has created an intimidating, hostile, or degrading environment and would have such an effect on a reasonable person.
+>3.
+Sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that is unwelcome and sufficiently severe or pervasive that interferes with work or access to educational benefits and opportunities because it has created an intimidating, hostile, or degrading environment and would have such an effect on a reasonable person.

 **Discriminatory harassment** is defined as:

-This is conduct that unreasonably discriminates among individuals on the basis of race, color, sex, gender, national origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, or gender expression, and that is sufficiently severe or pervasive that it interferes with work or academic performance.
+>This is conduct that unreasonably discriminates among individuals on the basis of race, color, sex, gender, national origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, or gender expression, and that is sufficiently severe or pervasive that it interferes with work or academic performance.
 Discriminatory harassment includes, but is not limited to:
+>

-1. Racial harassment, which is conduct that disparages, ridicules, or is physically abusive of a person based on that person’s race;
+>1.
+Racial harassment, which is conduct that disparages, ridicules, or is physically abusive of a person based on that person’s race;
-2. Gender-based harassment, which is conduct that disparages, ridicules, or is physically abusive of a person based on that person’s sex, gender, gender identity, gender presentation, or gender expression;
+>2.
+Gender-based harassment, which is conduct that disparages, ridicules, or is physically abusive of a person based on that person’s sex, gender, gender identity, gender presentation, or gender expression;
-3. Sexual harassment, defined above.
+>3.
+Sexual harassment, defined above.

 See below (sections _Reporting Potential Violations_ and _Addressing Concerns_) for guidelines on appropriate action if you believe that you or someone else in the group is the victim of sexual misconduct or sexual/gender-based harassment.
 Any crew member making good faith reports under this policy, or participating in investigation (internal or external) initiated under this policy, will be protected from retaliation for such reporting or participation.